top of page

-This easy recipe upgrades boring old sparkling water and makes a great addition to mocktails!
+This super easy mint simple syrup recipe upgrades boring old sparkling water and makes adds a refreshing flavor to mocktails!

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.